DataBiosphere/toil/docs/running/cliOptions.rst

   --retryCount RETRYCOUNT
-                        Number of times to retry a failing job before giving up and labeling job failed. default=1 --maxJobDuration MAXJOBDURATION
+                        Number of times to retry a failing job before giving up and labeling job failed. default=1 --doubleMem           If set, batch jobs which die due to reaching memory limit on batch schedulers will have their memory doubled and they will be retried.
+The remaining retry count will be reduced by 1.
+Currently only supported by LSF. default=False.
+  --maxJobDuration MAXJOBDURATION
                         Maximum runtime of a job (in seconds) before we kill it (this is a lower bound, and the actual time before